ryanninodizon/AzureServerlessApp-with-auth-for-dotnet-angular/README.md

 }
 ```

-Feel free to watch my YouTube video if you want to see how I created different Azure Services for this **template project**:   [How I build my Serverless API using Azure Functions App and Cosmos DB - NoSQL](https://youtu.be/D9fWa6KOhHg "How I build my Serverless API using Azure Functions App and Cosmos DB - NoSQL")
+Feel free to watch my YouTube video if you want to see how I created different Azure Services for this **template project**:   [Serverless Backend API using Azure Functions and Cosmos DB](https://youtu.be/D9fWa6KOhHg "Serverless Backend API using Azure Functions and Cosmos DB")

 # Screenshots
 #### Welcome page